high101bro/DIVA-Assessment/README.md

 | `abd logcat` (Android system logs) | Crashed DIVA App |
 | ---------------------------------- | ---------------- |
 | ![image](https://github.com/high101bro/DIVA-Assessment/assets/13679268/4f35a5d9-3ef7-4aba-a4a5-0eed007c7399) | ![image](https://github.com/high101bro/DIVA-Assessment/assets/13679268/c9770f0e-356c-4b03-aa8b-095fec55249d) |

+Before we go any further, from here on forward I will attempt to get a shell, which is out of scope for this task.

 Notice that a DEBUG enteries were output within the Android system logs, and that 'Fatal signal 11' when the DIVA App crashes - 0x41414141 is hex for AAAA.